 Part-time: Three Years

-A minimum of a lower second-class honours degree is usually required.
-Applicants should be able to demonstrate appropriate teaching experience in language education (typically at least 1-2 years) and/or a pre-service certificate (Cambridge CELTA/Trinity Cert.
+A minimum of a lower second-class honours undergraduate degree (or equivalent) is usually required.
+Applicants should be able to demonstrate appropriate teaching experience in language education (typically at least 1-2 years), preferably in teaching English as a second language, and/or a recognised pre-service certificate (e.g. Cambridge CELTA/Trinity Cert.
 TESOL or equivalent).
-Non-native English speakers will require an English level of IELTS 6.5 (or equivalent), with a minimum of 6.0 in all sub-scores.
+International students are required to prove an English level of 6.5 on IELTS (or equivalent), including a minimum of 6.5 in writing and a minimum of 6.0 in all sub-scores.

 The course combines a focus on principles and theories with a concern to help you develop practical skills, and is taught by people who are both academic researchers, practitioners and teacher-trainers in their own right.
 It covers methodology, second language learning and acquisition, and language analysis.